 Following the signs to the Moorish Castle, we went through a garden called Parque da Liberdade.
 It’s quite picturesque, like everything in Sintra.
 You feel that at any moment a gnome is going to come out from under a mushroom.

-If you have a good physical condition I recommend going up to the castle walking.
+If you have a good physical condition I recommend going up to the castle by walking.
 It’s somewhat challenging since the way it’s uphill, but the landscape and the views while you go up are worth it.
-We had a cool weather and the forest in Sintra gives you a fairytale feeling.
+We had cool weather and the woods in Sintra gives you a fairytale feeling.

 During your day trip to Sintra, I recommend you to visit this castle.
 It was built by the Arabs between the 8th and 9th century to control the region.
 Sintra was under Muslims’ rule until 1147 when Afonso I of Portugal finally conquered it.

 Towards century XV the castle was abandoned since the population of Sintra was settling around the National Palace.
 A Lightning destroyed one tower in 1636, and the earthquake of 1755 caused serious damage as well.

 In the 19th century, they began to restore it and clean it to be a tourist attraction.
 The castle is made up of old walls, ramps, and stairs, as well as 5 towers.
 It can be a bit dangerous so be careful especially if you come with children.
 The view from the castle is impressive, besides it was windy and foggy so the experience was magical.